Enable data sharing for Desktop Analytics

 To enroll devices to Desktop Analytics, they need to send diagnostic data to Microsoft.
 If your environment uses a proxy server, use this information to help configure the proxy.

 When you integrate Configuration Manager with Desktop Analytics, you also use it to manage the diagnostic data level on devices.
 For the best experience, use Configuration Manager.

 Microsoft has a strong commitment to providing the tools and resources that put you in control of your privacy.
-As a result, Microsoft doesn't collect the following data from devices located in European countries (EEA and Switzerland):
+As a result, while Desktop Analytics supports Windows 8.1 devices, Microsoft doesn't collect Windows diagnostic data from Windows 8.1 devices located in European countries (EEA and Switzerland).